bowenc0221/panoptic-deeplab/README.md

 [Panoptic-DeepLab: A Simple, Strong, and Fast Baseline for Bottom-Up Panoptic Segmentation](https://arxiv.org/abs/1911.10194).

 ## News
+* [2020/12/11] Support DepthwiseSeparableConv2d in the Detectron2 version of Panoptic-DeepLab.
+Now the Panoptic-DeepLab in Detectron2 is exactly the same as the implementation in our paper, except the post-processing has not been optimized.
 * [2020/09/24] I have implemented both [DeepLab](https://github.com/facebookresearch/detectron2/tree/master/projects/DeepLab) and [Panoptic-DeepLab](https://github.com/facebookresearch/detectron2/tree/master/projects/Panoptic-DeepLab) in the official [Detectron2](https://github.com/facebookresearch/detectron2), the implementation in the repo will be deprecated and I will mainly maintain the Detectron2 version.
 However, this repo still support different backbones for the Detectron2 Panoptic-DeepLab.
 * [2020/07/21] Check this [Google AI Blog](https://ai.googleblog.com/2020/07/improving-holistic-scene-understanding.html) for Panoptic-DeepLab.
 * [2020/07/01] More Cityscapes pre-trained backbones in model zoo (MobileNet and Xception are supported).